Protecting Vulnerable Groups (PVG): For PAs

-What PA Employers need to do
+What PA Employers will need to do

-PA Employers will need to ask any potential new PAs to undergo a PVG check at either level 1 or 2.
+When the new law comes into effect, PA Employers will need to ask any potential new PAs to undergo a PVG check at either level 1 or 2.
 If a new PA is not a member of the PVG scheme they will need to join.

 The information that is shared by Disclosure Scotland can only be shared with a ‘regulated body’.
 This means that the prospective PA will receive a copy of their disclosure as well as an organisation acting on behalf of the PA Employer.
 This ‘regulated body’ will then have to decide what information in the disclosure received by them is relevant to the PAs employment.
 They will only be able to share relevant information with the PA employer.

-Costs associated with registration and disclosure checks
+Costs for registration and disclosure checks

 Take a look at the resources available to guide you in more detail.